kind2-mc/kind2/doc/usr/source/home.rst

 Kind 2
 ======

-`Kind 2 <http://kind.cs.uiowa.edu/>`_ \ is a multi-engine, parallel, SMT-based automatic model checker for safety properties of Lustre programs.
+`Kind 2 <http://kind.cs.uiowa.edu/>`_ \ is a multi-engine, parallel,
+SMT-based automatic model checker for safety properties of Lustre programs.

 Kind 2 takes as input a Lustre file annotated with properties to be proven invariant (see :ref:`Lustre Input <2_input/1_lustre>`), and outputs which of the properties are true for all inputs, as well as an input sequence for those properties that are falsified.
 To ease processing by external tools, Kind 2 can output its results in JSON and XML formats (see :ref:`JSON / XML Output <3_output/2_machine_readable>`).

 By default Kind 2 runs a process for bounded model checking (BMC), a process for k-induction, two processes for invariant generation, and a process for IC3 in parallel on all properties simultaneously.
 It incrementally outputs counterexamples to properties as well as properties proved invariant.

 The following command-line options control its operation (run ``kind2 --help`` for a full list).
 See :ref:`Techniques <1_techniques/1_techniques>` for configuration examples and more details on each technique.

 ``--enable {BMC|IND|INVGEN|INVGENOS|IC3}`` Select model checking engines

 By default, all three model checking engines are run in parallel.
 Give any combination of ``--enable BMC``\ , ``--enable IND`` and ``--enable IC3`` to select which engines to run.
 The option ``--enable BMC`` alone will not be able to prove properties valid, choosing ``--enable IND`` only will not produce any results.
 Any other combination is sound (properties claimed to be invariant are indeed invariant) and counterexample-complete (a counterexample will be produced for each property that is not invariant, given enough time and resources).

 ``--timeout_wall <int>`` (default ``0`` = none) -- Run for the given number of seconds of wall clock time

 ``--timeout_virtual <int>`` (default ``0`` = none) -- Run for the given number of seconds of CPU time

 ``--smtsolver {CVC4|Yices|Yices2|Z3}`` (default ``Z3``\ ) -- Select SMT solver

-The default is ``Z3``\ , but see options of the ``./build.sh`` script to override at compile time

 ``--cvc4_bin <file>`` -- Executable for CVC4